GeminiDRSoftware/FitsStorage/docs/reference/source/calibs.rst

    meaning "no specific limit".
 The implemention of the methods in derived classes may set a different default limit for ``howmany``.

-   **Note**: as the relevant methods are selected by *name*, there's nothing against a derived class defining calibration methods that are not in the following list.
+   .. note:: As the relevant methods are selected by *name*, there's nothing against a derived
+      class defining calibration methods that are not in the following list.
 Those methods will be invoked only when the user asks for *all* available calibrations for a certain frame, though (the standard ones can be picked individually).

 .. _calib-decorators: